Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_DHT.md

 * BME280 sensors are only supported on Duet 3, not Duet 2.
 * BME280 sensors are only supported in RepRapFirmware 3.5 and later.
 * RepRapFirmware currently supports BME280 sensors using SPI, not I2C.
 Breakout boards need to have the appropriate pins accessible.
 For example, [this board from Adafruit](https://www.adafruit.com/product/2652) or [this one from Sparkfun](https://www.sparkfun.com/products/13676) should work fine.
 Many boards available have only 4 pins; these are I2C only, and are not supported.
+* The BMP280 (temperature and barometric pressure only) is not supported.

 # Connecting a DHT sensor